YudiXie/tdw_image_dataset/README.md

 ```bash
 python unzip_images.py -d /om/user/yu_xie/data/tdw_images/tdw_image_dataset_1m -n box_room_2018 building_site dead_grotto downtown_alleys iceland_beach lava_field ruin savanna_flat_6km suburb_scene_2023 tdw_room
 ```
 Or, the user could use `unzip_scripts` to submit multiple jobs to unzip the folders in parallel in a slurm system.
+After all scene data is complete, the user can manually add a file `dataset_scene_all_complete.txt` in the dataset folder to indicate the dataset is complete.

 After unzipping the datatset, runn the following example command to check whether there are missing images in a dataset (change the index directory to your specific dataset):
 ```bash